raptisj/johnraptis.dev/content/pages/about.md

 ---

 I'm John and I'm a web developer from Greece.
-Besides documenting what I learn, I was intriged by the concept of 'public learning' and having a space of your own.
+Besides documenting what I learn, I was intriged by the concept of [public learning](https://www.swyx.io/writing/learn-in-public/) and having a space of your own.
 My personal playground I guess.

 ##My Life in bullets